hylu-dev/hylu-blog/content/posts/dev/basics-of-shader-fractals/index.md

 ### Add Some Complexity and Time

 While we have a fractal, the pattern is rather simple.
-We can up the interest just be nudging a few values and adding a few terms.
+We can up the interest just by **nudging a few values and adding a few terms**.

+It can be helpful to declare some terms outside the loop to keep the pattern from being too repetitive.
+In this case, I've added `global_dist` for the radial distance of the pixel from the center.

-We can also start animating by including a time variable.
+We can also start animating by wrapping some terms in a `sin()` and adding a constant `u_time` to the phase shift for a smooth cycle between values.

 ```c
 float global_dist = length(uv); // declared outside of loop